huggingface/dataset-viewer/docs/source/splits.md

-# List splits and configurations
+# List splits and subsets

-Datasets typically have splits and may also have configurations.
+Datasets typically have splits and may also have subsets.
 A _split_ is a subset of the dataset, like `train` and `test`, that are used during different stages of training and evaluating a model.
-A _configuration_ is a sub-dataset contained within a larger dataset.
-Configurations are especially common in multilingual speech datasets where there may be a different configuration for each language.
-If you're interested in learning more about splits and configurations, check out the [conceptual guide on "Splits and configurations"](./configs_and_splits)!
+A _subset_ (also called _configuration_) is a sub-dataset contained within a larger dataset.
+Subsets are especially common in multilingual speech datasets where there may be a different subset for each language.
+If you're interested in learning more about splits and subsets, check out the [conceptual guide on "Splits and subsets"](./configs_and_splits)!

 ![split-configs-server](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/split-configs-server.gif)

-This guide shows you how to use the dataset viewer's `/splits` endpoint to retrieve a dataset's splits and configurations programmatically.
+This guide shows you how to use the dataset viewer's `/splits` endpoint to retrieve a dataset's splits and subsets programmatically.
 Feel free to also try it out with [Postman](https://www.postman.com/huggingface/workspace/hugging-face-apis/request/23242779-f0cde3b9-c2ee-4062-aaca-65c4cfdd96f8), [RapidAPI](https://rapidapi.com/hugging-face-hugging-face-default/api/hugging-face-datasets-api), or [ReDoc](https://redocly.github.io/redoc/?url=https://datasets-server.huggingface.co/openapi.json#operation/listSplits)

 The `/splits` endpoint accepts the dataset name as its query parameter: